Play-Store-Mauricio-Togneri/watch-face-sectors/README.md

-# watch-face-random-image
+# Watch Face Random Image

-Watch Face Random Image
+A watch face for Android Wear that displays a different image every time.